mbollmann/www-personal/content/simplenlg.md

 please feel free to contact me.
 For questions about the original SimpleNLG, please refer to the [SimpleNLG discussion list](https://groups.google.com/forum/#!forum/simplenlg) instead.

-If you would like to continue or contribute to the development of this software package (e.g., porting it to the newer version 4 architecture), I'd be happy to hear from you!

 {{% /bootstrap/col %}}
 {{% /bootstrap/row %}}